Vice Provost for Undergraduate Education

 Lecturer/Fellow in Civic, Liberal, and Global Education

 BioIrmak Yazici is a Lecturer and Fellow in the Civic, Liberal, Global Education (COLLEGE) Program at Stanford University.
-Her research broadly focuses on secularism in global and comparative politics.
-Irmak’s dissertation, entitled “Seeing through Secularism: What Religious Controversies Can Tell in India and Turkey,” provides a comparative historical analysis of secularism through an investigation of the links between religious controversies and nationalist discourses in these countries.
-More specifically, her dissertation outlines how secular law and policies have controlled speech in the public sphere and discusses the ways in which such control legitimized religious nationalist ideologies.
+Irmak is a political scientist by training and her research broadly focuses on secularism and religion in global and comparative politics.
+She's particularly interested in how secular law and policies regulate the public sphere in democracies and the cases in which such regulation can foster religious nationalist ideologies.
 Irmak is currently working on a book project that details this complex overlap between secularism, democracy, and religious nationalism.

 Irmak is a Fulbright alumna (2012–2014) and her research received funding from the American Political Science Association (APSA), International Studies Association (ISA), and Spark M. Matsunaga Institute for Peace and Conflict Resolution.